simp/pupmod-simp-simp/README.md

 If you find any issues, please submit them via [JIRA](https://simp-project.atlassian.net/).

-Please read our [Contribution Guide](https://simp-project.atlassian.net/wiki/display/SD/Contributing+to+SIMP) and visit our [developer wiki](https://simp-project.atlassian.net/wiki/display/SD/SIMP+Development+Home).
+Please read our [Contribution Guide] (https://simp.readthedocs.io/en/stable/contributors_guide/index.html).

 This module should be used within the SIMP ecosystem and will be of limited independent use